Mushbt/stockholm-fc/README.md

 ## Site Structure

 The Stockholm FC website has 5 visible pages.
 The [home page](index.html) which is the Landing page, [about us](about-us.html), [gallery](gallery.html), [session times](session-times.html) and [bookings](bookings.html).
 All 5 visible pages are accessible from the navigation menu which is located on the top of all pages.
 There is a learn more button on the home page which takes you to the about us page.
-There is also a book now button on all the other visible pages.
+There is also a book now button on all the other visible pages with exception to the bookings page.
 There is an extra [thank you](thank-you.html) page once you have filled out the form on the bookings page.

 [Back to top](<#contents>)